stjordanis/terra-docs-old/docs/dev-spec-market.md

     (retDecCoin sdk.DecCoin, spread sdk.Dec, err sdk.Error)
 ```

-This function detect the swap type from the offer and ask denominations and return:
+This function detects the swap type from the offer and ask denominations and returns:

-1. The amount of asked coins that should be returned for a given `offerCoin` at the effective exchange rate reported by the Oracle.
+1. The amount of asked coins that should be returned for a given `offerCoin`.
+This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported from by the Oracle.

-2. The spread amount that should be taken as a swap fee given the swap type.
+2. The spread % that should be taken as a swap fee given the swap type.
+Terra<>Terra swaps simply have the Tobin Tax spread fee.
+Terra<>Luna spreads are the greater of `MinSpread` and spread from Constant Product pricing.

-If the `offerCoin`'s denomination is the same as `askDenom`, this will return an `ErrRecursiveSwap`.
+If the `offerCoin`'s denomination is the same as `askDenom`, this will raise `ErrRecursiveSwap`.

-> A different version `ComputeInternalSwap()` is used internally, which just performs the calculations without the constant-product spread.
+> `ComputeSwap()` uses `ComputeInternalSwap()` internally, which just contains the logic for calculating proper ask coins to exchange, without the Constant Product spread.
 {note}